 1 hour.
 Fall, spring, and summer semesters.
 Format: Classroom centered and online.
-This seminar is designed to focus on a brief history of the Continuing Teaching License (CTL), Oregon Administrative Rules, and the 10 Advanced Proficiencies that dictate CTL programs, the components and requirements of the GFU CTL program and the philosophy that drives the notion of second licensure for professional teachers in Oregon.
+This seminar is designed to focus on a brief history of the CTL, Oregon Administrative Rules and the 10 Advanced Proficiencies that dictate CTL programs, the components and requirements of the GFU CTL program, and the philosophy that drives the notion of second licensure for professional teachers in Oregon.
 This seminar is for professional educators to thoughtfully and carefully examine their practice and the performance of their students in relation to the 10 Advanced Proficiencies.
 In addition, teachers will consider the impact on student achievement brought about by their collaborative work with students, parents, colleagues, and their school communities in relation to the 10 Advanced Proficiencies.
+Course is offered on a Pass/No Pass basis only.